zowe/community/Project Management/PI Planning/23PI4 Planning/PI Planning Preparation by Squad/Zowe API ML Squad - 23PI4 Objectives.md

 ## Roadmap

-### Multi-Tenancy API ML Deployments

-- What problem are you solving?
-  - Authenticating Zowe users across Sysplex and security domains
-- What are you doing to solve it?
-  - Route users to the relevant sysplex based on the type of request and retrieve data on existing and available Sysplexes
-- When do you plan to start the work?
-  - 23PI3
-- When do you plan to deliver the solution?
-  - 23PI3

-### API Catalog UI enhancements and templating

-- What problem are you solving?
-  - Adopters want to have easy access to the available APIs and easily find what they need.
-This includes their own internal APIs.
-- What are you doing to solve it?
-  - Update API Catalog, simplify deployment and support wider amount of ways to show the information about APIs
-- When do you plan to start the work?
-  - 22PI4
-- When do you plan to deliver the solution?
-  - 23PI3

 ### Build Spring Cloud Gateway proxy as a replacement for the current Gateway

 - What problem are you solving?